hildjj/node-feedly/README.md

 After that point, you won't need to log in again until your token expires (without your having called `refresh` in the meantime).

+**WARNING**: by default, this will store your auth token and refresh token in
+`~/.feedly`, unencrypted.
+Set the `config_file` options to null to prevent this behavior, but you will have to log in through the web site each time you create a new `Feedly` instance.

 Callbacks and promises
 ======================